OverengineeredOne/Docs/developer-guide/src/getting-started.md

 ### Set up Docker

-We've created a convenience script to get you set up with docker more quickly.
+You can find install instructions for ubuntu at [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/).
+To make tihs process even easier We've created a convenience script to get you set up with docker quickly.
 Go ahead and copy paste this into your terminal.

 ```rust,ignore